 I’m just back from a trip to Russia where I spent 4 nights and 3 full days in Moscow.
-I must admit, I thought 4 nights may have been too long in this city but now I am 100% sure that it is not long enough!
+I must admit, I thought 4 nights may have been too long in this city but now I am not sure that it is not long enough!

 Moscow has so many great sights and after our 3 full days of exploring I felt like I only just scratched the surface.
 Below is an outline of our 3 day itinerary and how we filled our days and evenings in this wonderful city.

 Day One: Behind the Icons, The Metro, Food & the Artsplay District.